 The successful onboarding of a new hire depends as much on the hiring party as it does on the new employee.
 When employees don't fit, it costs irreplaceable time and money.
 Using proven onboarding processes can help prevent this from happening.
+Keep reading to learn about the technician onboarding process and get the proven onboarding techniques that will help you to land a new MSP employee successfully.

 The technician onboarding process starts, naturally, with making the right hire.
 Hiring managers need to know how to list the position, what to look for during an interview, and how to recognize red flags.
 Here's how to get started with finding new technicians.